 Once the settlement funds are placed into a structured settlement annuity, the annuity earns interest on those funds — currently around 5% annually.
 This allows the benefit of tax-exempt growth in a guaranteed annuity that can secure needed cash flows for years into the future.

-Many structured settlement annuities include payments streams that may outlast the measuring life.
+Many structured settlement annuities include payment streams that may outlast the measuring life.
 This can occur if a period certain is used or where payments are made over a lifetime with a guaranteed minimum number of payments.
-The guaranteed portion of these future payments, while income tax exempt, is not estate tax exempt.
-Upon the recipients death, the present value of any remaining payments in a structured settlement annuity are included in the gross estate of the decedent.
+The guaranteed portion of these future payments, while income tax-exempt, is not estate tax-exempt.
+Upon the recipient’s death, the present value of any remaining payments in a structured settlement annuity is included in the gross estate of the decedent.
 IRC Section 2039 states in part:

 “The gross estate shall include the value of an annuity … receivable by any beneficiary by reason of surviving the decedent under any form of contract … , if … an annuity or other payment was payable to the decedent … for his life or for any period not ascertainable without reference to his death or for any period which does not in fact end before his death.”